ppharris/porcpy/README.md

 # porcpy
-Climate model diagnostics for PORCELAIN
+Climate model diagnostics for PORCELAIN.

+See the [attached wiki](https://github.com/ppharris/porcpy/wiki) for instructions on how to install and use this code.

 ## Acknowledgement
 This work and its contributors were supported by the UK-China Research &